dexsuiteorg/docs/docs/source/user_guide/getting_started/run_a_simple_demo.rst

-.. include:: ../_shared_nav.rst

 Run a Simple Demo
 =================

-This demo launches a **Franka + Robotiq** setup that automatically stacks one cube on another and then exits.
+This demo launches a **Franka + Robotiq** setup in the ``stack`` environment and steps the simulation for a short rollout.
+It’s meant as a quick sanity check that your install + rendering works.

 Run
 ---